When Lyon was called Lugdunum

 To understand its position, Lugdunum is linked to the conquest of Gaul by the Roman Empire.
 Thus, eight years after the Battle of Alesia in 52 BC, that symbolizes the defeat of the gaulish tribes united by their leader Vercingetorix, that saw the victory of the Roman legions, the colony was founded under the Roman senate order.

 The governor of Gaul Lucius Munatius Plancus was in charge of that task, thus explaining the original and full name of the city Colonia Copia Felix Munatia Lugudunum.
 Oh!
 You may have noticed that in this version of the same, it is not Lugdunum, but LugUdunum with an extra “U”.
 Both versions are correct even if the first is the one most commonly known.

 The location of the city made it a strategic point to prevent invasions from the North and the East and block the road leading to the Italian peninsula.

 During the first two centuries of Lugdunum, its population reached around 100,000 thousands people.
-If you want to learn more about French History, check it out at our last French History Course.
+If you want to learn more about French History, you can ask for informations about our French immersion school from now.

 More about French Immersion SchoolThe Eiffel Tower, history and gastronomy

 Why half of the letters in a French word are never pronounced ?